It is important to seek help as soon as possible. This service is free.

 Therefore, prior to the meeting with NAV you should obtain the following documentation:

-- a copy of your last tax return
+- a copy of your last tax assessment

 - all your bank account balances